dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1113: Globalization is not a zero-sum game; it's beneficial for all.
+### T1113: Globalization isn’t a zero-sum game; gains need not at others' expense.

 |Support|
 |---|